-Sudoku is one of the oldest and most popular math games and there are a bunch of mobile version.
+Sudoku is one of the oldest and most popular math games and there are a bunch of mobile versions.
 Sudoku.com is the most popular, but there are other options.
 Most of you know what Sudoku is.
-You fill out a grid of numbers so that each column, row, and each subgrid have the numbers one through nine.
+You fill out a grid of numbers so that each column, row, and each subgrid have numbers one through nine.
 There are some variants on the game as well, but that’s the basic premise.
 Sudoku.com has a ton of puzzles for all skill levels and it isn’t too expensive to buy new puzzles.
 You can also get all the content free if you use Google Play Pass.
-We have a full list of the best Sudoku apps if you want other options as well.

 Threes! is a lot like 2048 mostly because 2048 is a clone of this one.
 It works mostly the same.
 You move tiles around and combine them with similarly numbered tiles.
 The combined tiles double in value.
 Thus, you mash two threes together to make a six, then two sixes to make a 12, and so on and so forth.
 You can go with this or 2048.
 They both play about the same way, but 2048 is a bit more complete of a math game.
 This one is also available for free with Google Play Pass.